maxgfr/package-checker.sh/docs/ci.md

   vulnerability-check:
     uses: maxgfr/package-checker.sh/.github/workflows/reusable-check.yml@main
     with:
-      use-ghsa: true
-      use-osv: true
+      use-osv: true  # Add OSV in addition to default GHSA
       sources: |
         ./security/custom-advisories.purl
       fail-on-vulnerabilities: true
 ```

-This approach combines the built-in GHSA and OSV feeds with your organization's custom vulnerability database stored in the repository.
+This approach combines the default GHSA feed with the OSV feed and your organization's custom vulnerability database stored in the repository.

 See [`.github/workflows/example-usage.yml`](../.github/workflows/example-usage.yml) for more examples.